billybrewster/blog/content/posts/arcticspine2025.md

 ![](/images/arcticspine2025/IMG_6975.HEIC)

 On one gentle downhill section Barclay took his skins off to get some more glide.
 I tried the same, but I found it took painful to push with my poles so just put them back on, it was just wasted time.
-We ate a late lunch in the lakeside cabin at ** before pushing on over the lake crossing and starting the next big climb as darkness fell.
+We ate a late lunch in a lakeside cabin before pushing on over the lake crossing and starting the next big climb as darkness fell.

 ![](/images/arcticspine2025/IMG_6977.HEIC)